dolthub/docs/content/products/doltlab/administrator.md

 DoltLab Enterprise => `v2.0.3` supports automated database backups for DoltLab's application Dolt server.
 Support for automated backups for each Dolt database on a DoltLab instance is currently underway and will be added soon.

 To configure your DoltLab instance to automatically back up its Dolt database server, first, provision either a GCP bucket or and AWS S3 bucket and Dynamo DB table.
 You will need these to resources to create a remote backup.
+Oracle Cloud Infrastucture storage buckets may be used as well, starting with DoltLab >= `v2.0.6`.

 Dolt supports a [backup](https://docs.dolthub.com/sql-reference/server/backups#dolt-backup-command) command which can be used to create backups of a Dolt instance.